Howard Hinton (art patron): Armidale Teachers' College

-Hinton made eight more visits to the Teachers' College in the ensuing years, and formed a close relationship with the first Principal, C.B.
-Newling, with whom he kept up written correspondence.
+Hinton made eight more visits to the Teachers' College in the ensuing years, and formed a close relationship with the first Principal, C. B. Newling, with whom he kept up written correspondence.
 He also commissioned and gave two themed stained glass windows by Norman Carter to the college – Wisdom in 1935, and Sport in 1937.
 Following his example, other donors added works to the Howard Hinton Collection.

 Hinton clearly derived pleasure from buying and giving art, and articulated his motives in 1947:

 "My object was to provide a complete collection illustrating the development of Australian art from 1880 onwards, and my action in making the gift to the Armidale Teachers' College was prompted by my great interest in Australian education ..."
 His beliefs were in keeping with the view of art as a means of inculcating civilising values.

 Hinton has been described by Arthur Streeton and Norman Lindsay as one of Australia's great art benefactors alongside Alfred Felton, David Scott Mitchell and Sir Baldwin Spencer.
-By the end of his life in 1948 he had donated over a thousand works to the Teachers' College in Armidale representing the work of hundreds of Australian artists including Arthur Streeton, Tom Roberts, Nora Heysen, Hans Heysen, Elioth Gruner, Margaret Preston, William Dobell, Adrian Feint, Ethel Spowers, Roy De Maistre, Thea Proctor, Lloyd Rees, and the Lindsay family.
+By the end of his life in 1948 he had donated over a thousand works to the Teachers' College in Armidale representing the work of hundreds of Australian artists including Arthur Streeton, Tom Roberts, Nora Heysen, Hans Heysen, Elioth Gruner, Margaret Preston, William Dobell, Adrian Feint, Ethel Spowers, Roy De Maistre, Thea Proctor, Lloyd Rees, Lance Solomon, and the Lindsay family.
 Barry Pearce, former head curator of Australian Art at the Art Gallery of New South Wales described the Hinton donation as including "many magnificent Australian landscapes by a range of major and minor artists ... crowned by such masterpieces as Arthur Streeton's Morning Sketch (aka McMahon's Point Ferry) 1890 and Near Streeton's camp at Sirius Cove, 1892 and, the jewel in the crown, Mosman's Bay, 1894 by Tom Roberts."

 A complete list of works donated to both the Art Gallery of New South Wales and the Armidale Teachers' College was published in 1951.
 The Hinton donations included his valuable collections of art books, memorabilia, historical documents, journals and catalogues, largely incorporated into the NERAM library, and the Howard Hinton Archive.